 No. We would only expect to receive one application for an individual project.
-There is however, no limit on the number of applications received per host institution.

 1.3.3 I am currently a PI on another grant that won't finish for at least another year.
 Is it possible to apply to this scheme if one already holds research funding for another project?